pphaneuf/pphaneuf.github.io/rccars.md

 ---
 layout: page
-title: RC Car Racing
+title: RC Cars
-permalink: /rc_cars/
+permalink: /rccars/
 ---

 Racing radio controlled cars is a hobby of mine.
 I often get funny looks when I mention this, but I like cars, I like speed, I like technology, and this has all of those things!